 Grow big or go home, right?
 Global expansion is top-of-mind for any growth-minded company, but getting there is easier said than done–until now.

 To go global, you need a partner that is prepared to handle all the complexities abroad, such as compliance issues, localization efforts, and an entirely new consumer base–on top of regular churn management.
 Recurly offers all of that and more.

 Recurly assists with future-proof global growth and the ability to scale without limits, handling high volume, high-velocity transactions effortlessly and anticipating challenges before they arise.
 With the industry expertise to gather and share best practices and benchmark data, you’ll be able to stay on top of global trends and be more proactive in your cross-border business efforts.

-As your security and compliance backbone, Recurly sets the stage for global expansion, especially since the announcement of its European expansion.
-By understanding and adhering to localized requirements for currencies, payment gateways, tax regulations, and languages, your business has the support of a present partner in that geographic region.
+As your security and compliance backbone, by understanding and adhering to localized requirements for currencies, payment gateways, tax regulations, and languages, your business has the support of a present partner in that geographic region.

 From the subscriber perspective, customized payment, currency, and language support are defining components of a successful subscription business abroad.
 See how Recurly makes it effortless for businesses to scale globally:

 A variety of payment methods and more than 20 gateway integrations so your customers can pay how they want from anywhere in the world

 More than 140 currencies to choose from to give your subscribers the freedom to choose how they want to pay, increasing your purchase completions and renewals